onnx/onnx/docs/Operators.md

 ### <a name="Concat"></a><a name="concat">**Concat**</a>

-  Concatenate a list of tensors into a single tensor
+  Concatenate a list of tensors into a single tensor.
+All input tensors must have the same shape, except for the dimension size of the axis to concatenate on.

 #### Version